Installation

 -

-Install required packages for ChirpStack (MQTT broker, Redis, and PostgreSQL):
+Install required packages for ChirpStack (MQTT broker and Redis):

 sudo apt install \